vatsalvarshney/vatsalvarshney/README.md

 - 👋 Hi, I’m @vatsalvarshney
 - 👀 I’m interested in Web Development and Competitive Coding
-- 🌱 I’m currently learning HTML, CSS, Python
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python

 <!---
 vatsalvarshney/vatsalvarshney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.